iqbalyarkhan/old-website/content/2020-07-06--Unbounded-Knapsack.md

  | **8** | 0 | F | F | F | F | F | F | F |

  Now, if I have no pieces to sell, my profit would be 0.
 Also, if I have no length of rod, I can't sell anything so my profit is 0.
 That is why the 0th row and the 0th columns are all 0s.
-Now, we just use the logic that was explained for 0-1 knapsack with the only difference being that we'll not decrement `i` if we choose the current element:
+Now, we just use the logic that was explained for 0-1 knapsack with the only difference being that we'll not decrement `i` if we choose the current element.

+Let's start with 1,1.
+This means that the piece I cut is  1 meter in length and the rod is also of size 1.
+So the max profit here would be based on the 2 choices that I have:

+- **Choose this 1m piece**

+If I choose this 1m piece, then the max profit is value of this 1m piece plus

+- **Ignore this 1m piece**